hfawzi/cvxquad/README.md

 # CVXQUAD

 CVXQUAD is a collection of functions to be used with the MATLAB-based convex optimization tool [CVX](http://www.cvxr.com/cvx/).
-It gives the possibility to treat various functions related to the logarithm and the matrix logarithm directly on CVX.
-See below for an example.
+It implements a new approximation strategy to treat the exponential cone as well as various functions based on matrix logarithm using symmetric cone solvers.
 This package is based on the paper:

 ```
 Semidefinite approximations of matrix logarithm